-- A systematic reading intervention perfect for RTI implementation.
+- A systematic, beginning reading program perfect for RTI implementation.

 - Instruction in all five components of reading in every lesson.